 - Lifestyle Factors.
 Obesity, heavy lifting, poor posture and sedentary lifestyles can all cause back pain.
 Pregnancy can cause low back pain, but it usually resolves itself after the baby is born.

 TREATING BACK PAIN

 There are many ways of treating back pain depending on the underlying cause of the pain and the patient’s level of pain.
 Most treatments have the dual goal of reducing pain and restoring function or mobility.
 There are invasive and non-invasive treatments available ranging from pain medication to exercise to surgery.

-Back pain is notoriously personal.
+Pain in your back is notoriously personal.
 What causes one person pain may not affect another person the same.
-Similarly, back pain can come and go, which may lead to putting off treatment because “it doesn’t happen all the time.”
+Similarly, pain in your back can come and go, which may lead to putting off treatment because “it doesn’t happen all the time.”
 This is unfortunate because even infrequent back pain is a cause for concern and can be treated.
 Left to its own devices, infrequent pain may become worse over time and the underlying condition more serious and harder to treat.